 Let’s dive into a few examples of secondary sources that offer fresh ideas about marketing by parsing information gathered from trusted primary sources.

-In this MarketingProfs article, “Three Email Marketing Tips to Increase Engagement and Improve Campaigns”, the author gleaned insight from an email survey (original research) conducted by Adobe and Advanis about email habits.
+In this MarketingProfs article, “7 Strategies for Creating Emails That Stand out,” the author gleaned insight from Statista (original research) about email habits.
 The insights were then parlayed into email marketing trends and tactics that content marketers might find useful when focusing on increasing engagement rates and meeting campaign benchmarks.

-The company’s tagline is “Where good marketers become great.”
-In addition to their suite of marketing services, they maintain an online community nurtured with blog posts, webinars, ebooks and games to polish users’ marketing skills.
+In addition to their suite of marketing services, Semrush maintains an online community nurtured with blog posts, webinars, ebooks, and games to polish users’ marketing skills.
 These secondary sources are packed with primary sources that savvy marketing professionals instantly connect with and trust.

 How do you evaluate and reference sources?

-So, you think you’ve discovered a few sources for your next project.
+Now that you know the difference between primary versus secondary sources, let’s talk about evaluating them.
+Say you found a few sources for your next project.
 At a cursory glance, they seem like a good fit and have interesting information to share.
 But, are they the best choice when creating a content marketing document?
 Do they radiate authority?
 Are their credentials real?
 Do they align with your brand’s values?
 Let the vetting process begin!

 Choosing potential primary sources

 All information comes from somewhere.
-As savvy content creators, we’re used to asking where.
-Now we need to go a step further and look at the credibility of the source.
+As a savvy content creator, you’re used to asking where.
+Now you need to go a step further and look at the credibility of the source.
 How did they get the information they are sharing?
 Do they have extensive hands-on experience with the topic?
-Or, maybe they studied the topic in college, have written a book based on their research or speak publicly about the topic to educate others.
+Or, maybe they studied the topic in college, have written a book based on their research, or speak publicly about the topic to educate others.

-Now go another step further and verify the credentials they share in their bios or your request for an interview are indeed true.
-Consider cross-referencing their LinkedIn profile, looking up the book they say they wrote or viewing a YouTube video of one of their presentations.
+Now go another step further and verify that the credentials they share in their bios are indeed true.
+Consider cross-referencing their LinkedIn profile, looking up the book they say they wrote, or viewing a YouTube video of one of their presentations.

 Does everything align?
-They are most likely a credible source.
+They are most likely credible sources.

 Citing and crediting your sources